Spinors and mass on weighted manifolds: Introduction

 In physics, manifolds with density appear in a number of theories arising from Kaluza-Klein compactifications, via the mechanism of dimensional reduction.
 The closest to the purpose of this paper is probably Brans-Dicke theory, which motivates the study of manifolds with density and Bakry-\'Emery's notion of (weighted) Ricci curvature in \cite{gw,ww,lmo}.
 Also, the weighted version of the Hilbert-Einstein action, introduced by Perelman, appears as the Lagrangian in several gravitational theories; this fact was noted in \cite{ccd}, for instance.

 Table \ref{table:1} gives a summary comparison between classical and weighted quantities.
 The weighted quantities are typically better behaved than their Riemannian counterparts as one can choose a geometrically meaningful density.
 This idea can be seen as the core of Perelman's proofs \cite{P}.
-In the context of scalar curvature and mass questions, proofs usually start with a conformal change of the metric to reach \emph{constant} scalar curvature, significantly changing the geometry.
+In the context of scalar curvature and mass questions, proofs often employ a conformal change of the metric to reach \emph{constant} scalar curvature, significantly changing the geometry; see \cite{CP} for a survey of this technique.
 In contrast, on weighted manifolds, the idea is rather to fix the background geometry while varying the weight in order to obtain a metric with \emph{constant} weighted scalar curvature.